stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/DeclaringArguments.md

 ## Specifying a parsing strategy

-When parsing a list of command-line inputs, `ArgumentParser` distinguishes between dash-prefixed keys and un-prefixed values.
+When parsing a list of command-line inputs, `StackOtterArgParser` distinguishes between dash-prefixed keys and un-prefixed values.
 When looking for the value for a key, only an un-prefixed value will be selected by default.

 For example, this command defines a `--verbose` flag, a `--name` option, and an optional `file` argument: